mnot/httplint/.antigravity/rules.md

 3. Test by running `make test`
 4. Format by running `make tidy` (this can fix line length issues and trailing whitespace)

-If you need to run a Python interpreter, use `make python` or the python in `.venv/`.
+If you need to run a Python interpreter, use `.venv/bin/python`.

 Note that `make` targets automatically use the virtual environment, so you don't need to activate it explicitly.

 ## Notes